Kortnee Simmons is a musician and actor currently signed to EMPIRE Records and appearing in movies and TV shows such as Netflix's The Get Down.

 I’m constantly releasing new music and covers.
 So if you want to check that out you can follow me on Spotify.
 You can also see me in Can You Keep A Secret with Laverne Cox, Alexandra Daddario, and Tyler Hoechlin which will be released in theaters on September 13, 2019.

-Fun thing that I don’t normally do, I’m doing a few shows for New York Fashion Week, and modeling for Phantom by Dante (shoutout to Dante).This interview has been edited for length and clarity.
+Fun thing that I don’t normally do, I’m doing a few shows for New York Fashion Week, and modeling for Phantom by Dante (shoutout to Dante).This interview has been edited.